 Like most wildlife watching experiences, early in the morning and dusk offer the best sightings.
 Also, as the salmon run slows down in early September, bear sightings become less frequent.

 Photographers should arrive early, stake out a spot at the end of the platform and stay there.
 You’ll loose your place at the railing if you move up and down the viewing platform.

 During an Alaska Highway road trip, Alan and I made two visits to Fish Creek Wildlife Observation Site.
-After settling into accommodations at Ripley Creek Inn in Stewart, B.C., we drove a gravel road that crossed the border into Hyder and on up to Fish Creek for a late August afternoon of wildlife watching.
+After settling into accommodations at Ripley Creek Inn in Stewart, we drove a gravel road that crossed the border into Hyder, continuing three miles to Fish Creek for a late August afternoon of bear watching.